open-dynamic-robot-initiative/master-board/firmware/README.md

 `python espefuse.py set_flash_voltage 3.3V`

 To flash the board, the esp environment variables must be sourced:
-- Either you installed esp-idf in the standard path, which will be the case if you followed the instructions above.
+- Either you installed esp-idf in the standard path, which would be the case if you followed the instructions above.
 You can simply do:
   ```bash
   cd master-board/firmware
   source setup_esp_idf.bash